Note 2 - Summary of Significant Accounting Policies

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Significant estimates used are those related to stock-based compensation, asset impairments, the valuation and useful lives of depreciable tangible and certain intangible assets, the fair value of common stock used in acquisitions of businesses, the fair value of assets and liabilities acquired in acquisitions of businesses, the fair value of options issued with related party debt, and the valuation allowance of deferred tax assets.
 Management believes that these estimates are reasonable; however, actual results may differ from these estimates.

 Certain prior year amounts have been reclassified to conform to the current year’s presentation.
-The reclassifications had no effect on previously reported net loss.
+The reclassifications did not affect previously reported net losses.

 We account for acquired businesses using the purchase method of accounting.
 Under the purchase method, our consolidated financial statements reflect the operations of an acquired business starting from the completion of the acquisition.
 In addition, the assets acquired and liabilities assumed are recorded at the date of acquisition at their respective estimated fair values, with any excess of the purchase price over the estimated fair values of the net assets acquired recorded as goodwill.